No More Turning Deaf Ears and Blind Eyes to Violence Against Women

 Women around the world are subject to gruesome violence and this day is marked to end the violence and make a safe space for every gender on planet earth.

 According to media reports, globally, seven percent of women have been sexually assaulted by someone other than a partner and as many as 38 percent of murders of women are committed by an intimate partner.
 In some countries, violence against women is estimated to cost countries up to 3.7 percent of their GDP – more than double what most governments spend on education (World Bank, 2018).

 Condition of women in India

-India is a country where violence against women is done in the name of culture, male ego massage, dowry, colour of skin and what not.
+India is a country where violence against women is done in the name of culture, male ego massage, dowry, the color of skin, and whatnot.
 Why has the condition of women not improved in India we say!
-It is because in domestic violence cases, majority of women are tortured by another woman.
-There is lack of education, awareness and poverty and to top it all the “Indian culture and values” which states that women should tolerate the tortures by the husband or else it will spoil family’s name.
+It is because in domestic violence cases, the majority of women are tortured by another woman.
+There is a lack of education, awareness, and poverty and to top it all the “Indian culture and values” states that women should tolerate the torture by their husband or else it will spoil the family’s name.

-Women have to support each other and stop turning deaf ears or blind eyes to any sort of violence a woman facing in their neighbourhood, family or anywhere.
-It is time to stand together and for each other to bring the changes we expect to see in future.
-We are supposed to be creating examples we want to our future generations to learn from.
+Women have to support each other and stop turning deaf ears or blind eyes to any sort of violence a woman faces in their neighborhood, family, or anywhere.
+It is time to stand together and for each other to bring the changes we expect to see in the future.
+We are supposed to be creating examples we want our future generations to learn from.